bgkillas/kalc/README.md

 - "colors=" to see color settings
 - "exit" to exit the program
 - "clear" to clear the screen
-- "history [arg]" to see the history, arg indexes it if specified
+- "history [arg]" to see the history, arg searches for the arg it if specified
 - "vars" to list all variables
 - "option/var;function" to set a temporal option/var, example: "a=45;deg;sin(a)" = sqrt(2)/2
 - "f(x)=var;function" to set a temporal var when defining function, example: "f(x)=a=2:ax" = f(x)=2x